y330/FragmentQR/README.md

 > _which browsers and OSs support Scroll to text fragment or a feature similar to it?_

-Scroll to text fragment is a feature in Chromium-based browsers.
+Scroll to text fragment is a feature in Chromium-based browsers<sup>2</sup>.
 There may be similar features in other browsers.

 Mobile operating systems(that support scanning the QR code)
 1. **Android works**(check browsers below)